 Balloon sinuplasty is a procedure Otolaryngologists employ for the use of ameliorating chronically blocked sinuses.
 Balloon sinuplasty may be particularly beneficial to patients that have had their sinus problems diagnosed early.
-When a patient is diagnosed with sinusitis and does not respond well to medication or frequently becomes re-infected, the problem transitions from an acute to a chronic status.
+When a patient is diagnosed with sinusitis and does not respond well to medication or frequently becomes re-infected, the problem transitions from an acute to chronic status.
 For patients with chronic, long-lasting problems, the procedure may be effective for some, though not all, of their sinuses.
 Your physician will discuss with you whether or not you are a candidate for full or partial treatment using balloon sinuplasty.
 Typically, patients with the following symptoms may benefit from the procedure:

 - Recurrent sinus infections that do not respond to medication

 - Headaches around the eyes

 - Chronic bad breath and/or foul taste in the mouth

 Not all patients diagnosed with chronic sinus problems are candidates for balloon sinuplasty, especially patients who need additional procedures.
 In fact, clinical studies have standardly denied patients with issues such as:

 - Severe septal deviation

 - Eosinophilic Disorders

 - Samter’s Triad: Samter’s triad is a medical condition consisting of asthma, aspirin and NSAID sensitivity, and nasal/ethmoidal polyposis

 Other FAQs About Balloon Sinuplasty And Endoscopic Sinus Surgery